vector-of-bool/bpt/docs/guide/repo.rst

 ***************************************

 ``dds`` can only use packages that are available in the local repository.
 For packages that have a listing in the catalog, this is not a problem.
-If one is developing a local package and wants to allow it to be used in another local package, that can be done by exporting a source distribution from the package root::
+But if one is developing a local package and wants to allow it to be used in another local package, that can be done by exporting a source distribution from the package root::

 > dds sdist export

-This command will create a source distribution and put it into the local repository.
-The package available to other projects on the local system.
+This command will create a source distribution and place it in the local repository.
+The package is now available to other projects on the local system.

 .. note::
     This doesn't export in "editable" mode: A snapshot of the package root